 Meanwhile, I’m also trading.
 There were lots of holiday plays during the short Thanksgiving trading week.
 Interestingly … even though I had the right idea about holiday trading, I had my biggest loss of the year on Friday, November 29.

 I’ll go over that trade briefly, but first, let’s take a look at the big picture.
+The idea is we are all looking for the best penny stocks to buy for long term.

 Before I explain how to think long term with penny stocks, it’s important to reiterate … hold and hope is NOT a strategy.
 It’s just asking to have your butt handed to you on a platter.
 So when I talk about the long term — I’m not talking about buying some BS about a company and hoping for the best.